System Design Space

 Diagram readability and clarity

 Even a strong idea loses value if the interviewer cannot quickly understand what is on the board.
-So the evaluation includes not only the design itself, but also how clearly the candidate communicates it visually.
+An unreadable diagram is a lost signal: what gets scored is not the design on its own, but how clearly the candidate shows it.

 Strong